Skip to content

 You can request an anti-social behaviour review if:

-• you have made up to three reports of anti-social behaviour in the last six months, and
+• you have reported three separate ASB incidents in the last six months

-Find out how to request a review of an anti-social behaviour report you have made.
+Find out how to request a review of an anti-social behaviour report.

 Organisations that provide help and support if you have experienced anti-social behaviour